Ibrahim227/alx-system_engineering-devops/command_line_for_the_win/README.md

 take a screenshot of the challenge copy to my local machine and use : the 'put' comd from 'sftp' to upload the screenshot file to my github repo /root/alx-system_engineering-devops/command_line_for_the_win/

+task 2:
+resolve the challenge to challenge No 18 take a screenshot of the challenge copy the screenshot to my local machine and then